smalorni/mindful-journey-client/README.md

 ## Tech Stack
-Front-End: React, CSS and Material UI
+<p>Front-End: React, CSS and Material UI</p>
-Back-End: Python/Django
+<p>Back-End: Python/Django</p>

 ## Installation
 1. Clone the repository: `git clone git@github.com:smalorni/mindful-journey-client`
 2. cd into directory `mindful-journey-client`
 3. Follow server-side instructions for <a href="https://github.com/smalorni/mindful-journey-server" target="_blank">mindful-journey-server</a> to run server
-4. Return back to mindful-journey-client in terminal and `run npm install` in your terminal
+4. Return back to mindful-journey-client in terminal and run `npm install` in your terminal
 5. Run `npm start` and should see localhost:3000/login in browser